QuineDot/rust-learning/src/dyn-trait-erased.md

         fn iter(&self) -> Box<dyn Iterator<Item = &Self::Item> + '_> {
             Box::new(useful::Iterable::iter(self))
         }
-        // By not using a default function body, we can avoid
+        // By not using a default function body just above,
-        // boxing up the iterator
-        fn visit(&self, f: &mut dyn FnMut(&Self::Item)) {
+        // we can avoid boxing up the iterator. fn visit(&self, f: &mut dyn FnMut(&Self::Item)) {
             for item in <Self as useful::Iterable>::iter(self) {
                 f(item)